runsy/elez/README.md

 Just use it.
 It has a technology that identifies you by your fingerprint.
 It doesn't matter if it gets stolen.
 Your bank account will be safe.

+### Automatic Teller Machine

+The same as the ElectrumPay card, but in addition it allows cash withdrawals of electrums.

 ## API

 - elez.get_money(player)